What is machine learning?

 Enhance user experience

-Adaptive interfaces, targeted content, chatbots, and voice-enabled virtual assistants are all examples of how machine learning can help optimise the customer experience.
+Adaptive interfaces, targeted content, chatbots, and voice-enabled virtual assistants are all examples of how machine learning can help optimize the customer experience.

 As fraud tactics constantly change, machine learning keeps pace—monitoring and identifying new patterns to catch attempts before they’re successful.